yitaozh/yitaozh.github.io/source/_posts/151-Reverse-Words-in-a-String.md

 * Reverse the whole string first,  then each word
 * The handling of spaces is the key to AC for this problem
+  * The space at the end of the string
+  * The extra spaces between the words
+  * Use a separate index variable to track the return string

 ## Solution